MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containers-ad-auth-adutil-tutorial.md

 The following are required before configuring AD authentication:

 - Have an AD Domain Controller (Windows) in your network.
-- Install the adutil-preview tool on a Linux host machine which is joined to a domain.
-Follow the [Install adutil-preview](#install-adutil-preview) section below based on the Linux distribution that you are running to install the adutil-preview tool.
+- Install the adutil-preview tool on a Linux host machine, which is joined to a domain.
+Follow the [Install adutil-preview](#install-adutil-preview) section below based on the Linux distribution that you're running to install the adutil-preview tool.

 ## Container deployment and preparation

-To setup your container, you'll need to know in advance the port that will be used by the container on the host.
+To set up your container, you'll need to know in advance the port that will be used by the container on the host.
 The default port, 1433, might be mapped differently on your container host.
 For this tutorial, port 5433 on the host will be mapped to port 1433 of the container.
 For more information, see our quickstart, [Run SQL Server container images with Docker](quickstart-install-connect-docker.md)

 When registering Service Principal Names (SPN), you can use the hostname of the machine or the name of the container, but you should set it up according to what you'd like to see when you connect to the container externally.

-Ensure there is forwarding host (A) entry added in Active Directory for the Linux host IP address, mapping to the name of the SQL Server container.
+Make sure there is forwarding host (A) entry added in Active Directory for the Linux host IP address, mapping to the name of the SQL Server container.
 In this tutorial, the IP address of `myubuntu` host machine is `10.0.0.10`, and my SQL Server container name is `sql1`.
 We add the forwarding host entry in Active Directory as shown below.
 The entry ensures that when users connect to sql1.contoso.com, it reaches the right host.

 :::image type="content" source="media/sql-server-linux-containers-ad-auth-adutil-tutorial/host-a-record.png" alt-text="add host record":::